GuilhermeRossato/Js-App-Snippets/Performancer/readme.md

 setInterval(()=>performancer.update(-startTime+(startTime = performance.now())), 75);

 // Observation: Each variant is a possibility, the arguments for config are non-exclusive: each can be used independently from each other.
-// Note: Do not call your variable performance (without the final r), that object is already declared (window.performance)
+// Note: Do not call your variable "performance" (without the final r), that object is already declared (window.performance)
 ```